liztanyl/foRAgr-frontend/README.md

 1. Clone this repo
 2. Install dependencies: `npm i`
+3. The devs will share a secret file with you; save this to the main folder
-3. Run the app: `expo start`
+4. Run the app: `expo start`
-4. Scan the generated QR code with your phone to view the app on your mobile device
+5. Scan the generated QR code with your phone to view the app on your mobile device

 ## Contributors